 Members of Chambers

-He maintains an interest in education law and has written articles on this subject.
+He maintains an interest in education law.
+He has written articles on this subject and has contributed to Westlaw UK Insight.

-Simon accepts work on a Direct Public Access basis on suitable cases.
+Simon is qualified to accepts Direct Public Access on suitable cases.

 Specialist Practice Areas

-- Care and Adoption (for Local Authorities, parents and guardians)
+- Care and Adoption (for parents, guardians and other family members)

 - Private Law Children work